dpankros/meteor-autojoin/README.md

 ## Basic Usage
-AutoJoin exposes a global AutoJoin object that mainly exposes default preferences.
-You need to define a SimpleSchema for your data and add an autojoin property object to it.
+AutoJoin exposes a global AutoJoin object that mainly exposes default preferences that you may never even have to access.
+To use AutoJoin, define a SimpleSchema for your data and add an autojoin property object to it.
 For
 example:

 ```